resourcium/resourcium.github.io/content/implementation/index.md

 More details of the above can be found in the deployment manual for SharePoint where a video guide is available on exactly how to make your own one.

 ### How the flows work and were created
-To generalise the implementation of all the flows/automated system, we made use of Microsoft Flows.
+To generalise the implementation of all the data automation system, we made use of Microsoft Flows.
 To find reasoning on to why we used this, please check the research section of the website.

 #### Implementation of the flow that automates student additional help data to SharePoint lists
 ![Flow 1](./flow1.png)